codedx/codedx-kubernetes/minikube/README.md

 - git
 - keytool

->Note: The setup.ps1 script currently supports Windows only and requires a private Docker registry.
+>Note: The setup.ps1 script currently requires a private Docker registry.

 ## Setup Minikube Cluster

+Before running the setup.ps1 script, you must download all of the .ps1 files in this directory.
+You can clone this repository to download the required files.

 Run setup.ps1 with the following command.

+>Note: On Windows, you must run this from an elevated Command Prompt.

 ```
 pwsh ./setup.ps1